conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

 Motivation
 ==========

-The YAFOWIL authors use several Python frameworks, and became very tired of inventing widgets again and again.
-There YAFOWIL was intentionally written to be framework-independent.
+The YAFOWIL authors use several Python frameworks and became very tired of inventing widgets again and again.

+YAFOWIL was intentionally written to be framework-independent.
 By just feeding it with configuration it can be used and extended in most existing python web frameworks.
-Zope, Pyramid, Django, Flask, CherryPy and similar are candidates.
+Possible candidates include Zope, Pyramid, Django, Flask, CherryPy and similar.

-Another common problem with form libs is a non-unique look and feel of the available widget collection.
-YAFOWIL tries to provide some useful addon widgets which takes care of a unified user experience.
+Another common problem with form libraries is a non-unique look and feel of the available widget collection.
+YAFOWIL tries to provide some useful addon widgets, thereby taking care of a unified user experience.

 Dependencies